 When considering structural reforms, governments fear not only pushback from voters but also organized producer groups.
 The sources of insulation from producers differ, however, from those of insulation from consumers.
-Organized interest groups typically exert influence by lobbying policymakers directly.
+Organized interest groups typically exert influence by lobbying policymakers directly rather than through voting.
 Delegation of authority to strong, autonomous bureaucracies can diminish the ability of organized producers to influence policymaking processes.
 Bureaucratic autonomy exists when agencies can take "sustained patterns of action consistent with their own wishes, patterns that will not be checked or reversed by elected authorities, organized interests, or courts" (Carpenter 2001, 14).

-The literature on economic development has long emphasized the importance of autonomous bureaucratic agencies in implementing structural economic change in countries such as Japan and the Asian tiger states (Amsden 1989, Johnson 1982, Wade 1990, Woo-Cumings 1999).
+The literature on economic development has long emphasized the importance of autonomous bureaucratic agencies in implementing structural economic change in countries such as Japan and the Asian tiger states (Amsden 1989; Johnson 1982; R. Wade 1990; Woo-Cumings 1999).
 Although relationships between bureaucrats and private sector firms were important channels for information-resulting in 'embedded autonomy' for state agencies (Evans 1995)-governments' ability to reallocate resources within and across sectors relied on strong bureaucracies relatively insulated from producer interests.